burrsutter/docker_tutorial/readme.md

 15. `docker ps`

-    There should be no currently running containers since `exit` terminated the centos container
+    There should be no currently running containers since `exit` terminated the last centos container
     ![Alt text](/screenshots/docker_ps.png?raw=true "docker ps")

 16. `docker ps -a`